 For more information about the benefits for music therapy for autism spectrum disorders go to, http://www.musictherapy.org/assets/1/7/MT_Autism_2012.pdf

 “The aim of art is to represent not the outward appearance of things, but their inward significance.” – Aristotle (384-322 BC)

-  On a journey of improvement, maturity, and healing we take significant steps forward as we discover our own truths and bring them to the surface where they can be recognized and accepted or rejected giving place for new truths and progress.
-As a part of a whole approach to healing your teen will be given many experiences that can lead to the discovery of self in new ways.
+Your teen will be a part of many activities that can lead him to understand himself in new ways.
 With the help of a professional environment, these discoveries can be stepping stones to a bright future.
-We sincerely approach every experience provided as an opportunity for growth and healing for your son.
+We approach every experience as an opportunity for growth and healing for your son.

 Oxbow Academy – New Hope, New Help, No Secrets.™